Last updated: Jun 14 2017

 Using user notifications

-The User Notifications framework is intended for sending user-to-user notification messages.
+This topic introduces the User Notifications framework in Episerver, intended for sending user-to-user notification messages.

 A message is posted to the INotifier.
 A message can either be configured to be sent immediately or be placed in a message queue that is periodically handled by a scheduled job.
 Messages to be sent are passed to the NotificationDispatcher.
 The NotificationDispatcher formats the message using a NotificationFormatter and then sends it using a NotificationProvider.
 You can create your own formatters and providers.